ezra45/comp423-course-notes/docs/tutorials/rust-setup.md

 ### Step 2: Compiling and running the program

 Now that your program is ready to be run, we will look at two different ways of accomplishing that.
+To start, run ```cd rs-tutorial```.

 #### (1) The ```cargo build``` command